-Figure 7 illustrates clustering of a Metagenomics sample using the robust deterministic annealing approach described in (Rose, Gurewitz, & Fox, A deterministic annealing approach to clustering, 1990)(Rose K., Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998)(Hofmann & Buhmann, 1997) (Klock & Buhmann, 2000)(Qiu X., Fox, Yuan, Bae, Chrysanthakopoulos, & Nielsen, 2008).
+This figure illustrates clustering of a Metagenomics sample using the robust deterministic annealing approach described in (Rose, Gurewitz, & Fox, A deterministic annealing approach to clustering, 1990)(Rose K., Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998)(Hofmann & Buhmann, 1997)(Klock & Buhmann, 2000)(Klock & Buhmann, 2000)(Qiu X., Fox, Yuan, Bae, Chrysanthakopoulos, & Nielsen, 2008).
 This is implemented in MPI and runs in 30 minutes for 10 clusters and over 2 hours for 17 clusters on the 768 core cluster for the full 30,000 sequences.
-This processing time is proportional to the square of both the number of sequences and number of clusters.
-We need hierarchical methods to process large data samples and/or large number of clusters.
-This is illustrated for clusters in Figures 7 (b, c, d).
-We will discuss more automatic approaches to this in section 2.3.
+This processing time is proportional to the square of both the number of sequences and number of clusters and so we need hierarchical methods to process large data samples and/or large number of clusters.
+This is illustrated for clusters in figures Figure 7 (b, c, d).
+We will develop more automatic approaches to this as discussed in section 2.3.

-We can generalize equations (2.1) and (2.2) to state that MDS finds the best set of vectors $\underline{\mathbf{x}}i$ in any chosen dimension d (d=3 in our case) by minimizing:
+We can generalize equations (2.1) and (2.2) to state that MDS finds the best set of vectors $\underline{\mathbf{x}}i$ in any chosen dimension d (d=3 in our case) minimizing:

-$$\sum{i,j} w{ij} \left( d{ij}^{n}(X) - \delta{ij}^{m} \right)^{2} \tag{2.4}$$
+$$\sum{i,j} w{ij} \left( d{ij}^{\ n}(X) - \delta{ij}^{\ m} \right)^2$$ (2.4)

-The form of the weights $w{ij}$ is chosen to reflect the importance of a point or perhaps a desire (Sammon's method with $w{ij} = 1/\delta{ij}$ as opposed to SMACOF with weight $w{ij} = 1$ to fit smaller distance more precisely than larger ones.
-The index n is typically 1 (Euclidean distance) but 2 is also useful.
-The index m is 1 in Figure 7 but m = 0.5 is also interesting.
-Figures 7(c and d) show the sensitivity to MDS heuristic with SMACOF producing better results than Sammon for the sub-clustering of the smallish 2163 sequence sample.
-Generally we use Sammon since it gives the best results overall.
+The form of the weights $w{ij}$ weight( is chosen to reflect importance of a point or perhaps a desire (Sammon's method with $w{ij} = 1/\delta{ij}$ as opposed to SMACOF with weight $w{ij}$ weight(=1) to fit smaller distance more precisely than larger ones.
+The index n is typically 1 (Euclidean distance) but 2 also useful.
+The index m is 1 in Figure 7 but m=0.5 is also interesting.
+Figure 7(c and d) show the sensitivity to MDS heuristic with SMACOF producing better results than Sammon for the sub-clustering of the smallish 2163 sequence sample.
+Generally we use Sammon as giving best results.

-We have MDS implementations with three different methods - the classic expectation maximization approach(Kruskal & Wish, 1978)(Borg & Groenen, 2005) described in section 2.1, a deterministic annealing version(Klock & Buhmann, 2000)(Klock & Buhmann, 2000), and a distinct version that uses nonlinear $\chi^2$ solution methods (Kearsley, Tapia, & Trosset, 1995) which was used in Figure 7.
-All have efficient parallel implementations (Fox, Bae, Ekanayake, Qiu, & Yuan, 2008), and we will describe the second and third approaches in detail elsewhere.
+We have MDS implementations with three different methods - the classic expectation maximization approach(Kruskal & Wish, 1978)(Borg & Groenen, 2005) described in section 2.1, a deterministic annealing version(Klock & Buhmann, 2000)(Klock & Buhmann, 2000) and a distinct version that uses nonlinear $\chi^2$ solution methods (Kearsley, Tapia, & Trosset, 1995) which was used in figure 7.
+All have efficient parallel implementations (Fox, Bae, Ekanayake, Qiu, & Yuan, 2008) and we will describe the second and third approaches in detail elsewhere.